kaito-nakatani/shraito/_tabs/travel-info.md

                     <strong>Airport</strong>
                 </div>
                 <div class="subsection-content" id="airport">
                     <p> Bangalore has one airport (BLR).
 This is most likely where you will be flying to/from.
 If you plan to travel around India before/after the wedding, you can also use trains and busses.
-If you need any recommendations, please take a look at our [tourist destinations section]({{ site.baseurl }}/recos#tourist-destinations-across-india) in recommendations!</p>
+If you need any recommendations, please take a look at the <a href="/{{ site.baseurl }}tabs/recos.html">Indian tourist destinations</a> in recommendations!</p>
                 </div>
             </div>
             <!-- Subsection 1.3: Vaccination -->